SEARCH WITH THE PROGRAM FINDER

 API students will receive their transcript from the University of Limerick upon completion of their program.

 Nikki Madden will be your Resident Director and a resource for you while you are in Ireland!

 Rachel Mogan will be your Program Manager and help prepare you to go abroad!

 Students will choose between one of the following tracks: Irish Studies, Irish Theater, and Drama, Business Studies, Health Care, or Sports Science.

 API partner universities in Ireland operate on the European Credit Transfer System (ECTS).
-It is generally accepted that in order to convert from ECTS to U.S. credits, one should divide the ECTS total by 2, whereby most courses are worth 3 U.S. credits.
+It is generally accepted that in order to convert from ECTS to U.S. semester credits, one should divide the ECTS total by 2, whereby most courses are worth 3 U.S. semester credits.

 This course presents a survey of Irish theater from the beginning of the Irish Literary Theatre in 1899 to 1999.
 Playwrights examined will include Yeats, Lady Gregory, Synge, O’Casey, Behan, Beckett, Friel, McPherson, Carr, and McDonagh.
 This course will provide an introduction to Irish drama in the 2oth Century as well as explore the relationship of Irish nationalism and Irish theater.
 Students will attend professional theater productions in Dublin and Galway as well as visit historical literary sites.